 This is our most spacious room and was originally the Wilson Tavern ballroom.
 It later served as the master suite when the inn was converted into a private home in the mid 1800s.
 It has beautiful views of Mount Monadnock.
-There is a seating area for four with a couch that converts into a queen sized bed for a third guest.
+There is a seating area with a full size pull-out couch for a third guest.

 William Wilson built the house, known then as Wilson Tavern, in 1797.
 He married Dotia Smith in 1806, which is the same year that he added the "El" to the house.
 It houses the new kitchen and three additional bedrooms.
 In 1807, he added stairs to join the dining room and the El, which can be seen behind one of the doors in the present dining room.
 In 1834, William Wilson gave up the tavern business.
 His family kept the house as a private residence until it was sold by his daughter, Jennie Scott, in 1902.

 This room has ample light and beautiful views of Mount Monadnock to the west.
 It was originally part of the Wilson Tavern ballroom before being converted into a bedroom when the house became a private home in the mid 1800s.
 This room has comfortable seating for two.

 Cy and Joyce Gregg owned the home from 1980 until 2017 and raised their family here.
 They still live in Peterborough where they own and operate Waterhouse Restaurant and Baker's Station.
 They provide us regular advice and support to turn this historic home back into its original purpose as an inn.